bobbyiliev/ibis-build-action/README.md

 ## Environment Variables

 * `GITHUB_TOKEN`: Required for permission to tag the repo.
 You can leave it as it is.
 * `IBIS_PATH`: The path to the Ibis init folder.
-By default it is `./` but if you have a custom location, make sure to udpate it
+By default it is `./` but if you have a custom location, make sure to update it
 * `IBIS_BRANCH`: The Branch that the Ibis exported files will be commited and pushed to.
 Default is `main`.
 * `EMAIL`: The email address that the commit will be associated with.
 * `COMMIT_MESSAGE`: The commit message.